snewell4/simpleth/docs/source/using.rst

      you could access.
 Your code would probably take steps to notify the user of the error or other code to handle the problem; not just print error info.
-   - Line 33: This is the error code for transaction error exceptions.
-(The `Hints` list what could cause this error.)
+   - Line 34: This is the error code for transaction error exceptions.
+(The `Hints` list covers the usual causes.)
-   - Line 34: This is the start of the error message text created by ``simpleth``.
-The message text ends on line 51.
+   - Line 35: This is the start of the error message text created by ``simpleth``.
+The message text ends on line 52.
+   - Line 53: This is the transaction's revert message.
+It is an empty string for an oob (out-of-bounds) error.
-   - Line 52: This is the pretty print of the exception info property.
+   - Line 53: This is the pretty print of the exception info property.
+     A ``ValueError`` caused an exception.
+SimplEthError caught it and threw its exception with a lot of added info.
+This lets you see the original info from the first exception.

 Next up, let's start looking at exceptions that are coded into the ``Test`` contract.
 The transaction, ``sumTwoNums`` , has a ``require()`` that checks